Saginaw–Midland–Bay City combined statistical area

-The Saginaw-Midland-Bay City Combined Statistical Area is a United States metropolitan area defined by the federal Office of Management and Budget (OMB) surrounding the Saginaw Bay and Saginaw River.
+The Saginaw–Midland–Bay City combined statistical area is a United States metropolitan area defined by the federal Office of Management and Budget (OMB) surrounding the Saginaw Bay and Saginaw River.
 The region is a part of the larger area known as Mid/Central Michigan.
 It includes the smaller statistical areas of Saginaw, Midland, and Bay City.

 The Saginaw Metropolitan Statistical Area is a metropolitan area consisting of Saginaw County, anchored by the city of Saginaw and including Saginaw Township.
 As of the 2010 census, the Metropolitan Statistical Area (MSA) had a population of 200,169.

 The Midland Micropolitan Statistical Area is a Micropolitan Statistical Area anchored by the city of Midland and surrounding Midland County.
-As of the 2010 census, the Micropolitan Statistical Area (µSA) had a population of 83,629.
+As of the 2010 census, the Micropolitan Statistical Area (μSA) had a population of 83,629.

 The Bay City Metropolitan Statistical Area is a MSA anchored by the city of Bay City and surrounding Bay County.
 As of the 2010 census, the Metropolitan Statistical Area had a population of 107,771.

 Definitions

-The Saginaw - Midland - Bay City Combined Statistical Area is the 4th largest CSA in the U.S. state of Michigan.
+The Saginaw–Midland–Bay City Combined Statistical Area is the 4th largest CSA in the U.S. state of Michigan.
 As of the 2010 census, the CSA had a population of 391,569.
 The CSA combines what is known as the Tri-Cities of Saginaw, Midland, and Bay City.
 It includes Saginaw County in the Saginaw Metropolitan Statistical Area plus one the Metropolitan Statistical Area of Bay County and the micropolitan area of Midland County.

 In January 2009 local community and business leaders began to refer to the Greater Tri-Cities area as the Great Lakes Bay Region with the hope that a cooperative regional focus could spur economic development in the area.
 The term Great Lakes Bay region refers to the counties of Bay, Midland, Isabella, and Saginaw.
+A few definitions even include Gratiot County.